Douglas coat of arms

 Alexander Douglas Douglas-Hamilton, 16th Duke of Hamilton

-Alexander, 16th Duke of HamiltonAlexander Douglas Douglas-Hamilton, 16th Duke of Hamilton and 13th Duke of Brandon (born 31 March 1978) is a Scottish nobleman, the son of Angus Douglas-Hamilton, 15th Duke of Hamilton wife Sarah Scott.
+Alexander, 16th Duke of HamiltonAlexander Douglas Douglas-Hamilton, 16th Duke of Hamilton and 13th Duke of Brandon (born 31 March 1978) is a Scottish nobleman, the son of Angus Douglas-Hamilton, 15th Duke of Hamilton and Sarah Scott.

 He was educated at Keil School, Dumbarton and Gordonstoun in Scotland.